Germany Updates US Travel Advice After Citizens Detained | 📰 LatestLY

 The Foreign Office stressed that the new advisory does not constitute a travel warning.
-It comes after several German nationals were detained upon arrival by US immigration authorities.Berlin has updated its travel advice for the United States to stress that holding a US visa or entry waiver does not guarantee entry for German citizens.
+It comes after US immigration authorities detained multiple German nationals upon arrival.Berlin has updated its travel advice for the United States to stress that holding a US visa or entry waiver does not guarantee entry for German citizens.

 The change comes after three German nationals were detained while trying to enter the US.